Mixarar/scpcbm/game/jobs/scps.md

 **Catergory**: `SCP`
 **Health**:`3000`
 **items**: `N/A`
-manipulative and sadistic nature.
-SCP-035 has been found to hunt humans often for the thrill of it.
 ## In Game
 SCP-035 Spawns in "Heavy Containment zone" Inside the chamber of SCP-513 without a host.
 When a Player picks up SCP-035 The player will become SCP-035 Without any items, The player must Scavange trough the facility to found items, The player can Use Keycards, Guns like a Normal human class, SCP-035 has a Major Down fall of Hp depleeding every few secends make every Secend count.